 Neural networks are particularly novel due to their ability to model complex, non-linear relationships in data (Mienye et al., 2024).
 They operate through an input layer that receives data, one or more hidden layers that extract features and learn representations, and an output layer that delivers predictions or classifications (Werbos, 1974).
 Each connection between neurons forms the basis of neural computation, where neurons are the fundamental units inspired by biological nerve cells.
 In artificial neural networks, a neuron receives input signals, processes them using a mathematical function, and transmits the output to connected neurons.
 This process is governed by adjustable weights that determine the strength of connections, and an activation function introduces non-linearity, enabling the network to model complex relationships within data.
 The learning rate, a crucial hyperparameter, dictates how much the model adjusts its weights in response to the error during training.
 Choosing an appropriate learning rate is essential; a rate that is too high may cause the model to converge erratically or not at all, while a rate that is too low results in slow training and potential stagnation in local minima.

-The learning curve, which represents the model’s performance over time, provides critical insights into training dynamics.
+The learning curve, which represents the model’s performance over time, provides critical insights into training dynamics (Figure 1.15).
 A steep decline in training loss paired with a significant gap between training and validation loss often signals overfitting, where the model memorizes training data but fails to generalize to unseen data.
 Conversely, a flat learning curve with high training and validation losses indicates underfitting, where the model is too simplistic to capture underlying patterns.
 Addressing overfitting often involves techniques such as regularization, dropout, and early stopping, whereas underfitting may require enhancing model complexity, increasing data volume, or improving data quality.
 By carefully monitoring and tuning these aspects, neural networks can achieve robust performance across diverse applications.